dagster-io/dagster/docs/docs-beta/docs/guides/deployment/kubernetes.md

 ## Step 7: Connect to your Dagster deployment and materialize your assets

 ### Step 7.1: Start port-forwarding to the webserver pod
-Run the following command to set up port forwarding to the webserver pod"
+Run the following command to set up port forwarding to the webserver pod:

 ```bash
 DAGSTER_WEBSERVER_POD_NAME=$(kubectl get pods --namespace default \